ANIMO-07/hacktoberfest2020/README.md

 Sorry, this repo has been closed for being misused by non first-timers to get easy PRs in order to earn the free Hacktoberfest Tshirt.
-This was originally created to teach IIT Mandi students how GitHub works and help them lear the basics.
+This was originally created to teach IIT Mandi students how GitHub works and help them learn the basics.
 That purpose has been served and any new PRs might get declined.
 I hope you continue to work for open source though and the readme.md file shall remain for people who might find the mentioned links useful.
 Thanks, Wakanda Forever.